su8/kurger/README.md

 After that import all project files and compile with **CTRL + r**.
 From now on, you can use the compiled **kurger** executable to convert pdf files to images.

-You'll also need to install [Ghostscript](https://ghostscript.com/releases/gsdnld.html) go with the one for windows.
-Install Ghostscript to **C:\gs**.
+You'll also need to install [Ghostscript](https://ghostscript.com/releases/gsdnld.html), go with the one for windows.
+Install Ghostscript into **C:\gs**.